SuperDARNCanada/borealis/docs/source/config_options.rst

 #.
 One of your main array antennas is not working properly (broken coax, blown lightning arrestor, etc)

     The rx and tx flags for the associated N200 should be set to false.
 This will disable the receive and transmit channels, and stop the N200s from collecting samples from that antenna.
+    Note: If the N200 is also connected to an interferometer antenna, the interferometer antenna will also have to be disconnected by setting rx_int to false, or moving it to a different N200.

 #.
 One of your interferometer array antennas is not working properly (broken coax, blown lightning arrestor, etc)